genforge/inventory_tools/inventory_tools/docs/faceted_search.md

 # Faceted Search

-Faceted search works on top of ERPNext's shopping cart to add additional e-commerce controls for marketplace users.
+Faceted search works on top of ERPNext's Shopping Cart to add additional Ecommerce controls for marketplace users.
 This feature allows you to list your products under `/all-products` and filter them based on their specifications.

 # Manual Setup